blob421/GPUB/docs/getting_started.rst

 Starting GPUB
 ---------------
 - 1. Launch run.bat or buyer.py.
+(Preferably 5 minutes before a release so the bot is logged-in)

 - 2. The program will ask for the number of pages to scan, 3-4 is recommended.
 Input a number and press enter.